SERUSEcode/ShowcaseSite/React/Document/Diary.md

 -removed the phone version so theres only a pc version bc the phone version was to ugly -Adding so all stared github repos are showed

+2023-01-26
+-Added 4 projects

 2023-01-27
 -changing projects
--Looking to redo the design of project and welcome strip
+-Looking to redo the design of project and welcome strip -Made a new design of the body of the website
+-Redid the hole body.

+2023-01-28
+-Updating text